Uniform estimates for Stokes equations in a domain with a small hole and applications in homogenization problems: Introduction

 \subsection{Motivation and background}

-The motivation of this paper mainly comes from the study of homogenization problems in the framework of fluid mechanics, that is the study of fluid flows in domains perforated with tiny holes.
-In the study of homogenization problems, the goal is to describe the asymptotic behavior of fluid flows (governed by Stokes or Navier-Stokes equations) as the number of holes goes to infinity and the size of the holes goes to zero simultaneously.
+The motivation of this paper mainly comes from the study of homogenization problems in the framework of fluid mechanics, that is the study of fluid flows in domains perforated with a large number of tiny holes, and the goal is to describe the asymptotic behavior of fluid flows (governed by Stokes or Navier-Stokes equations) as the number of holes goes to infinity and the size of the holes goes to zero simultaneously.
 The limit equations that describe the limit behavior of fluid flows are called {\em homogenized equations} which are defined in homogeneous domain without holes.

 Allaire in \cite{ALL-NS1} and \cite{ALL-NS2} gave a systematic study for the homogenization problems of the Stokes equations and the stationary incompressible Navier-Stokes equations.
 Allaire showed that the homogenized equations are determined by the ratio between the size of holes and the mutual distance of holes.
-In particular for three-dimensional domains perforated with holes of diameter $O(\e^{\alpha})$ with $\e$ the size of the mutual distance of holes, if $1\leq \a<3$ corresponding to the case of {\em large holes}, in the limit $\e \to 0$, the fluid is governed by the Darcy's law; if $\a>3$ corresponding to the case of {\em small holes}, the homogenization process does not change the motion of the fluid and in the limit there arise the same Stokes equations or the same stationary incompressible Navier-Stokes equations in homogeneous domains; if $\a=3$ corresponding to the case of \emph{critical size of holes}, the limit equations are governed by the Brinkman's law --- a combination of the Darcy's law and the original equations.
+In particular for three-dimensional domains perforated with holes of diameter $O(\e^{\alpha})$ with $\e$ the size of the mutual distance of holes, if $1\leq \a<3$ corresponding to the case of {\em large holes}, in the limit $\e \to 0$, the fluid is governed by the Darcy's law; if $\a>3$ corresponding to the case of {\em small holes}, the motion of the fluid does not change in the homogenization process and in the limit there arise the same Stokes equations or the same stationary incompressible Navier-Stokes equations in homogeneous domains; if $\a=3$ corresponding to the case of \emph{critical size of holes}, the limit equations are governed by the Brinkman's law --- a combination of the Darcy's law and the original equations.

 For the case $\a=1$ meaning that the size of the holes is comparable to their mutual distance, earlier than Allaire, Tartar \cite{Tartar1} recovered the Darcy's law from the homogenization of the Stokes equations.
-Still for the case $\a=1$, the study is extended to more complicated equations : Mikeli\'{c} \cite{Mik} for the evolutionary incompressible Navier-Stokes equations; Masmoudi \cite{Mas-Hom} for the compressible Navier-Stokes equations; Feireisl, Novotn\'y and Takahashi \cite{FNT-Hom} for the complete Navier-Stokes-Fourier euqations; the Darcy's law is recovered in all these studies.
+Still for the case $\a=1$, the study is extended to more complicated equations: Mikeli\'{c} \cite{Mik} for the incompressible Navier-Stokes equations; Masmoudi \cite{Mas-Hom} for the compressible Navier-Stokes equations; Feireisl, Novotn\'y and Takahashi \cite{FNT-Hom} for the complete Navier-Stokes-Fourier euqations; the Darcy's law is recovered in all these studies.